siavhnz/intro-with-signup/README.md

 I learned how to create a reusable component and used `forwardRef` for this purpose

 Also in this challenge, after I tried with `useState` and it failed to accomplish form validity I used useReducer.
-I understood for multiple related states I must use useReducer
+I understood for multiple related states it's better to use useReducer

 ### Continued development